 Obvious indicators to look out for are the outsized number of glowing five star reviews posted for one or more lawyers far greater than lawyers with many more years of experience and/or the largest of law firms.

-While I am most grateful to those former clients who have taken the time to communicate my abilities online, I recognize that the amount of people who can be expected to post on the internet about a criminal charge against them is understandably small.
+While I am most grateful to those former clients who have taken the time to communicate the abilities of Stark Law Offices, P.C. online, I recognize that the amount of people who can be expected to post on the internet about a criminal charge against them is understandably small.

 I do not request reviews from clients as I do not want to be a part of broadcasting the misfortune of others online for my financial benefit.